 The Risk Management Committee is responsible for ensuring the effectiveness of the risk management framework of the Company, focusing on the strategic risks and reviewing the progress of the mitigation plan.
 It reviews, assesses the quality, integrity and effectiveness of the Risk Management plan and systems and ensures that the risk policies and strategies are effectively managed by the management and that risks taken are within the agreed tolerance and appetite levels.

-During the Financial Year ended 31st March, 2020, the Committee met once on 20th May, 2019 for reviewing the Company level risks and mitigation plans and actions.
+During the Financial Year ended 31st March, 2021, the Committee met four times on 25th August, 2020, 06th November, 2020, 29th January, 2021 and 26th March, 2021 for reviewing the Company level risks and mitigation plans and actions.